Nishant-panwar/Gir_Backend/README.md

 # Gir_Backend
-Gir is a market place, which connects different product vendors to consumers, using an online platform.Task here is to design and implement a backend system for Gir.
+Gir is a market place, which connects different product vendors to consumers, using an online platform.Task here is to design and implement a backend system for Gir

 ### List all products